Beamanator/Just-To-Learn/node/fb-auth-tut-ninja/README.md

         - `/functions` holds firebase functions code
             - `index.js` is where all functions go
     - add function to create admin role custom claim on user
+    - any time you add / update functions, run `firebase deploy --only functions`
 - hook up firebase function to add custom claim to user profile
     - also show / hide ui based on admin custom claim
     - lock down admin functions to admin users in firestore rules (`request.auth.token.<custom claim>`)